GRIDAPPSD/app-deconfliction/service/README.md

 $ sudo pip install cvxpy
 ````

 Note that glpk-utils is needed by the PuLP optmization module.
-There are also workflow-based competing apps in the competing-apps/workflow-apps directory.
-If an optimization-based app initializes though, it is unlikely a workflow-based app will fail so that test can be skipped.
 </li>

 <li>